vpon-data/data-sdk/docs/iOS.md

 ### License Key
 Upon approval of your application, you'll receive a unique license key.
-If you encounter any issues or haven't received your key, please refer to the [Integration Process] ({% link docs/IntegrationProcess.md %}) for further details or email Vpon Contact for additional support.
+If you encounter any issues or haven't received your key, please refer to the [Integration Process]ㄊ({% link docs/IntegrationProcess.md %}) for further details or email Vpon Contact for additional support.

 ### Opt-in